jerhsiao/eeg-music-studies-visualization/README.md

 This project provides an interactive visualization interface for exploring a comprehensive database of electroencephalogram (EEG) studies related to music perception and cognition.
 It enables researchers, students, and music cognition enthusiasts to discover methodological approaches, experimental paradigms, and findings across different research studies spanning multiple decades.

+When browsing the visualization, you'll notice multiple study cards belonging to the same parent research but focusing on different experimental conditions.
+This choice emphasizes the unique characteristics of each experimental condition rather than merely the publication-level details.

 The visualization makes it easy to explore relationships between experimental designs, musical stimuli, participant profiles, and EEG methodologies through a user-friendly interface with powerful filtering and search capabilities.

 ## Background